Saw Palmetto and the Joys of Aging

 The reason it's so confusing is because smaller studies seemed to show modest benefits, for some problems.
 It's those small studies that have been heavily promoted by the supplement manufacturers.
 But as the studies have scaled up, the benefits that saw palmetto offered turned out to be no more than a placebo.
 There are no large scale studies that show saw palmetto to help with BPH.

 There was a brief bright spot.
-Prior to surgery, researchers found that taking 320 mg of saw palmetto daily for two months prior to prostate surgery could reduce blood loss, surgical complications and recovery time.
-Unfortunately the study was not successfully replicated and additional studies that prescribed lower doses prior to surgery showed no beneficial effect.
+Prior to surgery, researchers found that taking 320 mg of saw palmetto daily for two months before prostate surgery could reduce blood loss, surgical complications and recovery time.
+Unfortunately, the study was not successfully replicated and additional studies that prescribed lower doses before surgery showed no beneficial effect.
 As follow up studies were conducted, the benefits disappeared.

 It is ironic that the only study that seemed to show a potential benefit was one where people took it before surgery.
 Saw palmetto has been shown to slow how fast blood clots.
 That could mean more bleeding during and after surgery, leading to additional complications.
 Doctors generally recommend you stop taking saw palmetto supplements at least two weeks before any scheduled surgery.